 - Only two grinding plates

 If you’ve got a tiny kitchen and all those venison cuts are already taking up too much space, here’s a potential solution.
-MeyKey’s meat grinder is small and compact.
+MeyKey’s meat grinders are small and compact.
 Better yet, it breaks down easily and is easy to assemble, so you can store it away or take it with you.

 This is one of the best values on our list.
-It’s got a really attractive price tag yet still features three grinding plates, a sausage attachment, a food pusher and other accessories.
+It’s got a really attractive price tag yet still features three grinding plates, a sausage attachment (for making sausage stuffing), a food pusher and other accessories.
 It comes with a one-year replacement warranty as well.

 Like some other grinders, there could potentially be metal residue on the parts.
 You should wash the grinder before use.
 Luckily it’s dishwasher safe, so that’s no hassle.